CAMPING OR COMMUTER

 Schedule and Format:The retreat is focused on the enjoyment and deepening of practice in nature.
 The intention is to facilitate the experiences of oneness and non-separation, and the dissolving of the sense of self.
 There will be sunrise and sunset sits, sitting and hiking in nature, meditation instructions (beginners are welcome), your choice of day hikes into some beautiful areas, free time, Q&A, and practice discussions.
 Evenings include an after dinner sit and Dharma talk around the campfire.
-There will also be time for a one-day solo out on the land, for which complete spiritual and physical preparation will be provided.
 The tone of the retreat is relaxed and quiet, with a focus on continuous mindfulness and enjoyment of nature.
 The retreat is appropriate for all levels of experience, including total beginners.

 “Dana”is the Pali word for generosity.
 The registration fee covers expenses such as rent and meals.
 In the tradition of Buddhism, the teachings are offered at no set fee, so as to make them available to all regardless of finances.
 In turn, the teachers are supported through the generosity of the students.
 In the danatradition one gives according to one’s financial means.
 Your generosity supports Johann and Peter’s ability to continue teaching and is much appreciated.